 - entrance hall with cloaks area

 - large main room (approx 160 square metres), with lots of windows and lit by modern LED panels.
 Suspended Canadian maple floor, perfect for dancing.
 Acoustic panels in the ceiling so no echo.
-Presented empty for space, cleanliness and flexiblity.
+Presented empty for space, cleanliness and flexibility.
 Bluetooth speaker system, microphone available on request.

 - side room (approx 25 square metres).
-With tables.
+With tables and chairs.

 - toilets (ladies, gents, disabled) leading off the entrance hall.
 No-touch sensor lights, modern hand driers, hot water and soap (of course)

 - bar and utility area: with drinks fridge, glass wash sink, serving hatch to main hall and access to our cleaning cupboard.
 USB charging points and controls for bluetooth speakers

 - store rooms containing 94 chairs, (including 55 new ones with padded vinyl seats) 17 fold up tables plus trolleys.
 Four child-height fold up tables and 20 child-size chairs (all in cheerful colours!)
 Both storerooms can be accessed from the entrance hall and one also has a door to the main room.
 No-touch sensor lights in these rooms.